radiantearth/stac-spec/collection-spec/collection-spec.md

 A more complete list of possible 'rel' types can be seen at the [IANA page of Link Relation Types](https://www.iana.org/assignments/link-relations/link-relations.xhtml).

-Currently, the JSON schema for links does not require them to be formatted as URIs, to allow implementors to provide relative links.
-For a full discussion of the situations where each are recommended see [this section](../best-practices.md#use-of-links) of the STAC best practices.
+For a full discussion of the situations where relative and absolute links are recommended see the ['Use of links'](../best-practices.md#use-of-links) section of the STAC best practices.

 #### Relation types